Virginia Mason is a premier teaching hospital that offers postgraduate education programs through our Graduate Medical Education Department (GME).

-Our interview season begins in mid-November 2023 and extends through December 2023.
-Applicants who are not selected for interviews will receive a letter of regret.
+Our interview season begins in late October 2022 and extends through January 2023.
+Applicants who are not selected for interview will receive a letter of regret.

 Graduates of international medical schools applying for internship or residency, must submit the above required application documents and must have applied for, or hold a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) to be considered for an interview.

 Applicants who are not U.S. citizens must meet the current requirements for an appropriate U.S visa* as specified by the United States government.